swissup/swissup.github.io/m2/extensions/seo-urls/index.md

  -  Build URLs for Layered Navigation that are easy to read and understand.
  -  Reduce duplicated content using strict rule for building URLs - *filter set has one and only one link to it*.
+ -  Change/rename labels for attributes and its options used in URLs for Layered Navigation.
  -  Rename `catalogsearch/result` page to short and understandable `search` (or any other name you want).
  -  Ready out of the box - install and use.